 An inward pulling of the nipple can cause loss of projection and be distressing to some women.
 Often this is a condition that is noted during breast development and persists into adulthood.
-Many women can still breast feed so it may not be a functional problem for them.
+Many women can still breastfeed with inverted nipples so it may not be a functional problem for them.
 However, some women may seek correction for aesthetic reasons.

 - Inverted Nipple Correction Candidates